 The Phelps School Faculty & Staff

-Director of Activities and
+Director of Residential

 Margie Abraham joined the Phelps faculty in 2001 and served as an instructor in the Academic Support Program for nine years.
 She returned in 2016 to rejoin the ASP and residential life staffs and to take on duties now as Director of Weekend Activities and Community Life.
 She is certified as a WILSON Instructor and brings a great deal of enthusiasm to her classes in wide-ranging subject areas.
 When she’s not on duty at Phelps, Margie enjoys traveling and spending time with her family.

 Dennis Birtch is our Director of Residential Life, as well as the Head of Campus Safety and Security.
 He has been involved with independent school education for over 15 years.
 As a US Army veteran, he brings a leadership style that students appreciate and often emulate.
 At Lycoming College, he was part of a National Championship wrestling program.
 Later, he earned a degree in Educational Psychology at Temple University.
 He has two daughters, Amelia (13) and Sabrena (12).
 Fun facts: Dennis owns 278 audiobooks on Audible where he has racked up 3 Months 15 Days 16 Hours and 23 Minutes of listening time.
 Hidden Brain on NPR is his favorite podcast, GamerTag: Irishguard77.
 Dennis is a practicing omnist and he is at home in the kitchen.
 Most importantly, Dennis believes in the Oxford Comma.
 He is also a Hilltop Dorm Parent.